 Roofing Tear-off Dumpster Sizing by Squares

 How big a container do you actually need for a 25-square tear-off in Springfield?
-Our 20-yard container is the standard choice: we use a conversion rule of two-thirds of a cubic yard per square of asphalt shingles.
-The low-wall roll-off makes loading easier; we monitor tonnage closely to keep your project within the local Hampden landfill limits.
+Our 20-yard container is the standard fit for asphalt shingles; calculate your load using this rule: expect two-thirds of a cubic yard per square.
+The low-wall roll-off makes loading manageable in Hampden, while keeping your total tonnage within the allowed limit.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Springfield residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.